-- If you feel you have to make a change, use the Feast Customizations Plugin
+- If you have to make a coding change, use the Code Snippets Plugin

-Anywhere you see “functions.php” in a tutorial, head over instead to the Feast Customizations Plugin and put the changes in there.
+Anywhere you see "functions.php" in a tutorial, head over instead to the Code Snippets Plugin and put the changes in there.

 Then go to your Admin -> Plugins -> Add New -> Upload Plugin and upload and install the plugin.
 You'll find it listed in the plugins section like this:

 Putting the customizations into a plugin provides a simple way to check if your customization is causing the problem: simply disable the plugin and clear all your caches to see if the problem resolves itself.

 You should be using a hosting provider that backs up your website daily, so that any changes (including plugin updates) can be rolled-back to yesterday's version.

 You can also do this manually each time you're making a change, but this becomes tedious, and you risk not having a recent backup if something goes wrong.